Fettuccine Alfredo Recipe

 Nutritional Information Per Serving

-Fettuccine alfredo is not exactly a healthy food.
+Fettuccine Alfredo is not exactly a healthy food.
 It is rich in butter, cream, and cheese, which makes it high in calories and fat.
 Although it is a delicious treat, it is best enjoyed in moderation if you’re watching your diet.

 Calories 1224 kcal